Nutriadmin/hipaa-training/source/sections/sections-of-HIPAA/privacy-rule.md

 ##Entities
 The Privacy Rule defines two main categories of entities:

 1. *Covered Entities (CEs)*.
 These are the traditional players in healthcare - providers, hospitals, health systems, insurers.
-For some reason clearinghouses are called out as they transform and process health information for payers and providers; the clearinghouse that I always think of is Emdeon.
+For some reason clearinghouses are called out as they transform and process health information for payers and providers; an example of a clearinghouse could be Emdeon.

 2. *Business Associates (BAs)*.
 These are individuals and organizations that provide services and/or technology to covered entities.
 In the process of providing those services and technology, the business associate in some way processes, transmits, or stores protected health information (PHI).
 All software vendors in healthcare, if they somehow touch PHI, are business associates.